SE-LAPS/TECHXDOZ/README.md

 Get expert advice on IT infrastructure and strategic insights tailored to your business goals.
 From planning major overhauls to strategic IT decisions, we are here to help.

 ## Who We Are 🤝
 Techxdoz is a leading IT provider with over 15 years of experience.
-Our team of professionals delivers custom software 💻, mobile apps 📱, web design 🌐, enterprise solutions 🏢, digital marketing 📊, SEO 🔍, IT training , and consulting services 🧠.
+Our team of professionals delivers
+<br> Custom Software 💻
+<br> Mobile Apps 📱
+<br> Web Design 🌐
+<br> Enterprise Solutions 🏢
+<br> Digital Marketing 📊
+<br> SEO 🔍
+<br> IT Training
+<br> Consulting Services 🧠.

 ## Why Choose Us? 🤔
 At Techxdoz, we offer personalized, innovative solutions designed to accelerate your business transformation ⚡.
 We take a client-centric approach, aligning technology with your business goals 🎯.